Wasim-Danyal/SFIA2-Project/README.md

 ## Project Review

 ### Known Issues
+- One test fails for service one as ir requires a status ode 200, it returns as a fail if tests are ran before the site is online.

 ### Future Improvements
 - Implement CSS with HTML to make the design of pages aesthetically pleasing for the user